YifeiZhou02/ArCHer/README.md

 **Guess My CITY**, **Twenty Questions**, **Detective Game** are directly usable by changing ```env_load_path``` (data to use for each environment), ```checkpoint_path``` (the SFT checkpoint to start with as provided), ```save_path``` (required, the path to save checkpoint and replay buffer) in corresponding configurations in ```scripts/config``` such as ```scripts/config/archer_20q.yaml```.
 For **Webshop**, additional installation is required in addition to modifying paths in the corresponding configuration.

-### Webshop Env Installation
+### Webshop Env Installation (Optional)
 To use the webshop env, you need to do the following setups in addition.
+This step can be skipped if you do not plan to use Webshop.

-Go to [WebShop's Github](https://github.com/princeton-nlp/WebShop) and follow the instructions to install the webshop env
+Go to [WebShop's Github](https://github.com/princeton-nlp/WebShop) and follow the instructions to install the Webshop env

 ```
 git clone https://github.com/princeton-nlp/webshop.git webshop